Gisel-Carreon/PhyEffector/README.txt

 ###MINIMAL REQUIREMENTS
--2 CPUs
+2 CPUs
--4 GB RAM
+4 GB RAM
--A bash terminal in a unix-type environment, we primarily test on the current ubuntu LTS.
+A bash terminal in a unix-type environment, we primarily test on the current ubuntu LTS.

 ###Pre-installation for use PhyEffector: